Usurer/gallery.service/notes.md

 But Chrome waits for Response to end.
 However it seems that the Streams API is the right way to handle it on the clent.
 For the future reference see https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream/getReader

+15.09.2023
+While working on the `GS-5` I've decided to put some efforts into figuring out how the heck the whole app starts, what is the `WebApplicationBuilder`, why sometimes we use `UseStartup` to configure services and other details related to it.